isaracorp/Toolkit-Samples/aead_chacha20_poly1305_encrypt/README.md

 $ dd if=/dev/urandom of=key.dat bs=32 count=1
 ```

-Or we can use the `rng` sample provided with the IQR Toolkit, although without
+Or we can use the `rng` sample provided with the toolkit, although without
 a seed to provide proper initial entropy this command will always output the
 same "random" bytes: